How to Create Angular Toastr Notifications

 ]

-Include the BrowserAnimationsModule and ToastrModule in the app.module.ts file and import both the modules.
+Include the BrowserAnimationsModule and ToastrModule in the app.module.ts file and import both modules.

 Here is how the app.module.ts file looks: